 Improvements underway at Bicentennial Park

-Project Update: Wet weather has unfortunately caused significant delays to the current upgrades underway at the Bicentennial Skate Park youth precinct.
+Project Update: Following significant delays sue to wet weather, the project is all systems go to build the Bicentennial Skate Park youth precinct.

 Bicentennial Park is a much-loved community asset and Council was proud to be making further improvements to the popular park.